Brief Overview of the AFR

 - OMB Circular No. A-136, Financial Reporting Requirements

-The APR is a detailed report on GSA’s progress toward achieving the goals and objectives described in the agency’s Strategic Plan and Annual Performance Plan, including progress on the strategic objectives, performance goals, and agency priority goals.
-The report will be delivered to Congress with GSA's Congressional Budget Justification by February 3, 2020.
+The Annual Performance Report is a detailed report on GSA's progress toward achieving the goals and objectives described in the agency's Strategic Plan [PDF - 2 MB] and Annual Performance Plan [PDF - 2 MB], including progress on the strategic objectives, performance goals, and agency priority goals.
+The APR will be delivered to Congress with GSA's Congressional Budget Justification.